Swiss chocolate

-Swiss chocolate is chocolate produced in Switzerland.
-While cacao beans and other ingredients such as sugar cane originate from outside Switzerland, the actual production of the chocolate must take place in Switzerland.
+Swiss chocolate (Schweizer Schokolade; chocolat suisse; cioccolato svizzero) is chocolate produced in Switzerland.
 Switzerland's chocolates have earned an international reputation for high quality with many famous international chocolate brands.

 Switzerland is particularly renowned for its milk chocolate, the most consumed type of chocolate.
 In 1875, a Swiss confectioner, Daniel Peter, developed the first solid milk chocolate using condensed milk, which had been invented by Henri Nestlé, who was Peter's neighbour in Vevey.

 In addition to milk, a wide variety of ingredients other than cocoa are used to make the most popular chocolate bars.
 They notably include nuts (mostly hazelnuts and almonds) and dried fruits (raisins).

 History

 The 17th century saw the start of chocolate processed in Switzerland.
 In the 18th century chocolate was only produced in a few areas, such as Ticino.

 The early 19th century saw the first mechanized chocolate factories, all in western Switzerland.
 Among the pioneering industrials were François-Louis Cailler, Philippe Suchard and Charles-Amédée Kohler.

 In the second half of the 19th century, Swiss chocolate started to spread abroad.
 Closely linked to this was the invention of milk chocolate by Daniel Peter in Vevey and the invention of conching by Rodolphe Lindt.
 Most large chocolate factories were founded in the 19th and early-20th centuries.